 Yet, we believe in the capacity of the arts and culture sector to build a new narrative towards a more sustainable post-capitalocene world.

 Through a programme of open-ended art residencies, exhibitions, talks, workshops, and culinary food-based research, villa villa seeks to:

 — Contribute to the development of new environmentally and socially sensitive art practices that are ethical and climate-conscious,

-— Engage with ideas of slow living, slow making and sustainable living,
+— Engage with ideas of slow, sustainable living and making,

 — Reduce / improve our environmental and social impact,